 Honestly, Twitter.
 As a production design nerd, I enjoy seeing artists show their WIP and discoveries of process hacks.
-I am fascinated with new tech and software, and love seeing people who’ve gone deep and created brand-new workflows.
+I am fascinated with new tech and software, and love seeing folks who’ve gone deep and created brand-new workflows.

 What was your path to your current position?

 I stayed in place and my environment changed around me.
 My role and responsibilities have changed drastically since I started six-and-a-half years ago.
-I’ve levelled up into a generalist, which I feel is odd.
+I’ve leveled up into a generalist, which I feel is odd.
 I can pinch-hit for almost any digital job that needs doing, but I might also be the only one who has learned and figured out how to do a specific thing.

 I’m also constantly learning: motion graphics, 3D, machine-learning generative art, etc.

-Who’s your favourite Square seller and why?
+Who’s your favorite Square seller and why?